JustAnyones/Plugin-creator-website/docs/docs/guides/privilege-system.md

 ### Post 1.11.73

-In the new privilege system, instead of supplying a privileged key, you simply declare whether a draft requires privileges using the `requires privileges` attribute.
+In the new privilege system, instead of supplying a privileged key, you simply declare whether a draft requires privileges using the `require privileges` attribute.

 Whether the draft actually gets privileged is determined by the game.